akshat0605/akshat0605/README.md

 # 💫 About Me:
-Currently learning: Machine Learning and its Applications<br>Looking For:AI/ML projects
+Currently learning: Machine Learning and its Applications.<br>Looking For:AI/ML projects.

 ## 🌐 Socials: